winstonjs/winston/docs/transports.md

 ### PostgresQL Transport

-[winston-pg-native](https://github.com/ofkindness/winston-pg-native) is a PostgresQL transport.
+[@pauleliet/winston-pg-native](https://github.com/petpano/winston-pg-native) is a PostgresQL transport supporting Winston 3.X.

 In addition to writing logs to database, it supports: